Agoric/documentation/main/zoe/api/structs.md

 The keys are keywords, and the values are amounts.
-Keywords are unique identifiers per contract, that tie together the offer rules, payments to be escrowed, and payouts to the user.
+Keywords are unique identifiers per contract, that tie together the proposal, payments to be escrowed, and payouts to the user.
-In the above example, "Asset" and "Price" are keywords.
+In the below example, "Asset" and "Price" are keywords.
 And in an auction instance, the keywords might be "Asset" and "Bid".

 Users should submit their payments using keywords: `const payments = { Asset: moolaPayment };`